 This applies not only to water conditions in arid regions, but more generally to all factors that are influenced by climate.

-The law of biotope change must also be taken into account in the mountains when determining the altitude levels: Already the differences in altitudinal limits at different exposures indicate this law.
-Much more extreme are special niches with intensive irradiation and cold runoff, which allow small stands of trees to grow above the timberline already within the alpine stage.
+The law of biotope change must also be taken into account in the mountains when determining the elevational levels: Already the differences in elevational limits at different exposures indicate this law.
+Much more extreme are special niches with intensive irradiation and cold runoff, which allow small stands of trees to grow above the timberline already within the alpine belt.
 Individual trees were found in the West Pamir in blown-through gorges without cold air dams even at 4000 m NN, and shrubs in the wild terrain even at 5000 m NN; in the Hindu Kush we found such at 5100 m in very sheltered niches on southern flanks.
 On the other hand, in cold-air dolines of the Eastern Alps, forest vegetation is already absent at 1270 m NN, the lowest temperature in Western Europe being measured at -51°C near Lunz (Lower Austria).

 Soil factors also play a role.
-Fragments of alpine vegetation in the Eastern Alps can be found in the middle of the beech stage on dolomite that is difficult to weather.
+Fragments of alpine vegetation in the Eastern Alps can be found in the middle of the beech belt on dolomite, rocks that are difficult to weather.
 Special niches are also the avalanche ranges, where the competition of tree species is eliminated, so that the krummholz species of the subalpine level are able to assert themselves at low altitudes of the forest level.
 On such special biotopes one often finds relicts of species that formerly had a wider range under different climatic conditions.
 However, historical evidence for the relict nature of an occurrence should be provided if possible.

 5 The historical dimension